-(8) The amounts set forth in the chart represent the portions of the construction senior Mortgage Loan and the Mandatory Prepayment for the Sendero Verde Phase I Development financed with proceeds of the 2021 Series F Bonds.
-Including those amounts, the total construction senior Mortgage Loan amount for the Sendero Verde Phase I Development will be \$[108,840,000].
-The original construction loan amount is \$104,550,000, \$89,550,000 of which is financed with proceeds of the Corporation's Multi-Family Housing Revenue Bonds, 2019 Series E (the "2019 Series E Bonds") and \$15,000,000 of which is financed with the Corporation's own corporate funds.
-The total Mandatory Prepayment will be \$[59,870,000] and the total permanent senior Mortgage Loan will be \$[48,970,000].
-The portion of the senior Mortgage Loan financed with the 2019 Series E Bonds and the Corporation's own corporate funds is described in "Appendix D-1-Developments and Construction Mortgage Loans Outstanding under the Program as of January 31, 2021" in Part II of this Official Statement.
-The Construction LOC for the senior Mortgage Loan for the Sendero Verde Phase I Development will be in the total amount of the construction senior Mortgage Loan.
+(8) The amounts set forth in the chart represent the portions of the construction Mortgage Loan, the Mandatory Prepayment and the permanent Mortgage Loan for the River Crest Phase B Development financed with proceeds of the 2021 Series K Bonds.
+The total construction Mortgage Loan amount for the River Crest Phase B Development is \$57,150,000, \$27,150,000 of which is financed with proceeds of the Corporation's Multi-Family Housing Revenue Bonds, 2021 Series I. The total Mandatory Prepayment will be \$22,190,000 and the total permanent Mortgage Loan will be \$34,960,000.
+The Construction LOC for the River Crest Phase B Mortgage Loan will be in the total amount of the construction Mortgage Loan.

-(9) A portion of this 2021 Series F Subordinate Mortgage Loan is expected to be financed by the Corporation with its own corporate funds in the following amounts: \$10,000,000 for each of the Atlantic Chestnut Phase I, Greenpoint Landing H1H2 and Sendero Verde Phase II Developments; and \$160,000 for the 150 S Portland/Hanson Place Development.
+^{(9) [}A portion of this 2021 Series K Subordinate Mortgage Loan is being financed by the Corporation with its own corporate funds in the following amounts: \$10,450,000 for the River Crest Phase B Development; \$7,050,000 for the HELP ONE - Building A Development; \$9,545,000 for the Lambert 5AB Development; and \$6,340,000 for the Linden Terrace III Development.]

-It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitments; Construction Letters of Credit" below) will service the applicable 2021 Series F Senior Mortgage Loan and 2021 Series F Subordinate Mortgage Loan during construction, and the Corporation will service each permanent 2021 Series F Senior Mortgage Loan and 2021 Series F Subordinate Mortgage Loan and Series F Series F
+It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitments; Construction Letters of Credit" below) will service the applicable 2021 Series K Senior Mortgage Loan and 2021 Series K Subordinate Mortgage Loan during construction, and the Corporation will service each permanent 2021 Series K Senior Mortgage Loan and 2021 Series K Subordinate Mortgage Loan after construction.